bakrydiarra/Wall_of-Shame/README.md

 ## Site info

- - Wall of shame is an application which encourages people to share their shameful experiences or shameful information about them in order to overcome the burden of feeling ashamed of something and the stigmatization which comes with it .
+ - Wall of shame is an application that encourages people to share shameful information about them in order to overcome the burden of feeling ashamed of and the stigmatization which could come with it .
 A choice to laugh about things that we’re usually avoiding to tell.
 A place to  discover other shameless fellows whos embarrass one ethos:
 Better than laugh than cry.